 1986 - United Way hosted the first public opening of the Goodyear Airdock on September 13 – the first time the massive structure was made available for public viewing in more than 50 years.
 An estimated 200,000 people were in attendance.

 1990 - The annual campaign broke the $10 million plateau for the first time.
 One reason for the growth was a steady increase in major donors.

 United Way continued to be a catalyst for bringing together volunteers and community organizations, government officials, and others in partnerships to find community solutions for tough problems.
 United Way’s work focused on funding within the United Way network of partner agencies.

-United Way of Summit County joined the national Community Impact movement.
-This movement focused on creating sustained changes in community conditions through community partnerships.
+United Way of Summit County began moving toward a business model focused on creating sustained changes in community conditions through community partnerships.

 2001 - The Volunteer Center became a division of United Way of Summit County.